-Construction is a complex process, and much is at stake: your time, your resources, and the opportunity to do it right the first time.
+Construction is a complex process and much is at stake, particularly your time, resources and the opportunity to do it right the first time.
 Before starting your project and selecting a construction partner, here are a few important questions to ask yourself.

 What are the advantages of the construction management method?

-One of the most advantageous construction delivery methods is construction management.
-Construction management is a professional service, like architecture or engineering, where the construction manager (CM) is responsible to you for pre-construction (project planning and design), construction, and post-construction activities.
+One of the most advantageous construction delivery methods is construction management (CM).
+Construction management is a professional service, like architecture or engineering, where the CM is responsible to you for pre-construction (project planning and design phase), construction, and post-construction activities.
 The CM works with you and other members of your project team during pre-construction to provide detailed cost estimation and construction expertise, keeping a close eye on your project priorities (“must-haves”) and budget.

 How involved do I want to be in the construction process?

 Do you prefer that the architect and construction partner extract what’s in your head from brief discussions and put it on paper in several quick iterations, floor plans and elevations, or do you prefer extensive, detailed architectural drawings from several structured programming and design sessions?
 Part of the pre-construction expertise CM’s provide is initial input on what your ideas could look like and cost.
 Your CM will identify your objectives to understand your vision and present you with multiple concepts that enable you to make the most informed decisions.